rdwallis/gwt-universal-analytics/README.md

 Server side calls work via the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/)

-A filter will automatically fill out the required fields for you from the _ga cookie or create the cookie if it doesn't exist.
+A filter will automatically fill out the Measurement Protocol required fields for you from the _ga cookie or create the cookie if it doesn't exist.

 `setGlobalOptions()` and `enablePlugin()` have no effect on server calls.

 If you're using multiple trackers then you should call `create().TrackerName("My Tracker").go()` to create your tracker before making the tracker call.
 All other options sent to create() on the server will be ignored.

 If you're using SetCookieName() on the client then the automatic filter will not be able to keep the server and client in sync since it assumes that the cookie name is : _ga.
-Raise an issue if you need to set the cookie name for some reason.
+Raise an issue on this project if you need to set the cookie name for some reason.

 ##Timing Events